 Director of Community Engagement and Education

-Ms. Berry, is a former principal dance artist with the Alvin Ailey American Dance Theater, and worked under Founding Artistic Director Alvin Ailey and Artistic Emeritus Judith Jamison.
-She is featured in several dance books including Ailey Spirit: The Journey of an American Dance Company by Robert Tracy, Alvin Ailey: A Life in Dance by former The New York Times dance critic Jennifer Dunning, and The Black Tradition in American Dance by African American historian Richard A. Long, among others.
-She is featured on Ailey Company videos, and performed on television specials including two Kennedy Center Honors Programs, has represented the Ailey Company on two Ailey season posters, and served as guest artist with several dance companies, including the La Scala Ballet in Milan, Italy.
+As a former principal dance artist with the Alvin Ailey American Dance Theater Ms. Berry has travelled all around the world working under Founding Artistic Director Alvin Ailey and Artistic Emerita Judith Jamison.
+April is featured in several dance books and publications including Ailey Spirit: The Journey of an American Dance Company by Robert Tracy, Alvin Ailey: A Life in Dance by former The New York Times dance critic Jennifer Dunning, Dancing Revelations by Thomas DeFrantz and The Black Tradition in American Dance by African American historian Richard A. Long, among others.
+Ms. Berry is featured in several Ailey Company videos and has performed on various television specials including two Kennedy Center Honors programs, represented the Ailey Company on two Ailey season posters, and served as guest artist with several dance companies, including the Teatro La Scala Ballet in Milan, Italy.